 Showers, lounge areas and fire pits are also available for visitors.

-El Dorado Hot Spring can be found at 41225 Indian School Road, Tonopah.
+El Dorado Hot Spring is at 41225 Indian School Road, Tonopah.

 Driving time from Phoenix: 50 minutes.